-Top 10 Best Microphone Stands & Arm Stands in 2018 Reviews
+Top 10 Best Microphone Stands & Arm Stands in 2019 Review – A Step By Step Guide

 Come to think of it, which is the best microphone stand?
 Better yet, how does a good mic stand look like?
 Designs vary from one model to the other, but any stand worth your money ought to be adjustable, with clutches to lock in the height.
 The base has to be flat (and heavy enough) to prevent tipping.
 Even then, it doesn’t mean that the stand should be bulky in a way that compromises portability.